soujoudbouzoumita/digitaltwin/README.md

-# Smart Plant House – Digital Twin Project 🌿
+# Smart Green House – Digital Twin Project 🌿

 ## Overview
 This is a simple Digital Twin system for a plant house that simulates temperature and humidity monitoring.
 The data is managed using a Context Broker (Orion), and alerts are generated if values exceed specified limits.